hashicorp/terraform-provider-aws/website/docs/d/lambda_function.html.markdown

 * `source_code_size` - Size in bytes of the function .zip file.
 * `timeout` - Function execution time at which Lambda should terminate the function.
 * `tracing_config` - Tracing settings of the function.
-* `version` - The latest published version of the Lambda function.
-For unpublished lambda function, version is set to `$LATEST`.
+* `version` - The version of the Lambda function returned.
+If `qualifier` is not set, this will resolve to the most recent published version.
+If no published version of the function exists, `version` will resolve to `$LATEST`.
 * `vpc_config` - VPC configuration associated with your Lambda function.